-As of the date of this filing, Occidental's long-term debt was rated BB+ by Fitch Ratings, Ba1 by Moody's Investors Service and BB+ by Standard and Poor's.
-Occidental believes the deleveraging performed to date may lead to future ratings upgrades, but cannot determine the timing of any potential ratings change.
+As of the date of this filing, Occidental's long-term debt was rated Baa3 by Moody's Investors Service, BBB- by Fitch Ratings and BB+ by Standard and Poor's.
+Occidental's credit rating was upgraded to investment grade by Moody's Investors Service in March 2023 and by Fitch Ratings in May 2023.
 Any downgrade in credit ratings could impact Occidental's ability to access capital markets and increase its cost of capital.
-Occidental's non-investment grade debt rating may require Occidental or its subsidiaries to provide financial assurance in the form of cash, letters of credit, surety bonds or other acceptable support under certain contractual arrangements.
+A non-investment grade debt rating may require Occidental or its subsidiaries to provide financial assurance in the form of cash, letters of credit, surety bonds or other acceptable support under certain contractual arrangements.

-SHAREHOLDER RETURN FRAMEWORK
+SHAREHOLDER RETURN PRIORITIES